Race hate crime suspected after arson attack on east Belfast church

 In a statement, the East Belfast Churches Network said their members “unequivocally condemn the arson attack on the UCKG HelpCentre last night”.

-Network chair Rev Sammy Robinson said: “Let us be clear; racism has no place in our community.
+Network chairman Rev Sammy Robinson said: “Let us be clear, racism has no place in our community.

 “We are deeply saddened that this has happened, especially to a church and organisation which seeks to help people regardless of race or creed here in East Belfast.